belachewhm/cofi-coding-exercise/README.md

 	mvn spring-boot:run

-**Note:** Using the "mvn spring-boot:run" command above does not require a project build, and is generally the preferred way of running the application.
+**Note:** Using the "*mvn spring-boot:run*" command above does not require a project build, and is generally the preferred way of running the application.

 ## Troubleshooting